blaylockbk/SynopticPy/11ty-site/README.md

  ├─📂pages/          # Holds the content of the website │  ├─📂_data/
  │  ├─📂_includes/
- │  ├─📂app/          # HTML pages for the app; These are │  ├─📂web/
+ │  ├─📂app/          # HTML, CSS, Python, fonts, etc. that make the webpage │  ├─📂web/
  │  └─📄index.njk
  ├─📄.eleventy.js